Why Are My Google Reviews Not Showing Up

 Old reviews can be red flags to potential customers and even Google if your account is inactive for too long with no reviews or updates.

 You should always ask for reviews, as most businesses average a 30 percent response rate whenever they ask.
-Our review generation software could greatly improve those odds and capture more reviews with follow-ups.
+Our review generation software could greatly improve those odds and capture more reviews with automated follow-ups.

 How long will it take for Google Reviews to show again after disappearing?